Will I need to have already completed a bachelor’s degree before applying?

-What is the length of the Certificate DRT program?
+What is the length of the Certificate Driver Rehabilitation Therapy program?

 The program is to be completed in one (1) year over the Fall, Spring, and Summer semesters.
 The program is 14 total credit hours.

-Will I need to travel to complete the Certificate DRT program?
-What percentage is completed online?
+Will I need to travel to complete the Certificate Driver Rehabilitation Therapy program?
+What portion is completed online?

 Where does the mentorship take place?
 How often do I attend these sessions?

 We work with students individually to understand their needs and preferences.
 Some students elect to take a week off from work and travel to a site that has the population they want to observe.
 Other students prefer to be at a site one day/week near their home.